Professor Steve R. Arnold

 - PhD Atmospheric Science (Leeds)

 I teach on a number Level 2 and Level 3 modules on the topics of atmospheric chemistry and climate science.
-In addition, I teach on a Level 1 skills module, including co-leading a field course examining pollution transport in a river in the Lake District.
+In addition, I teach on a Level 1 skills module, including co-leading the Level 1 field course.
+I am interested in improving student access to research computing, and through my role as CEMAC Director have developed new opportuntiies for undergraduate students to develop programming and modelling skills.

 Research groups and institutes